Orange Chicken Recipe

 Directions

 • In a bowl, combine together all the ingredients for the batter.
-Whisk until you have a smooth and thin, paint-like batter consistency.
-If you find the batter to still be a bit thick, add more water a tablespoon at a time to reach the desired consistency.
+Whisk until you have a smooth and thin, paint-like batter consistency (If the batter is still be a bit thick, you can add more water a tablespoon at a time to reach the desired consistency).

 • Add in the chicken, and gently mix together until all the pieces are well coated in the batter.

-• In a large wok, pan, or deep fryer, heat your oil to about 330-340 F. Once hot, fry the battered chicken pieces for about 5-7 minutes, or until fully cooked-through and the outside is golden.ย Set aside to cool and rest on a wire rack for at least 15 minutes.
+• Heat your oil to about 330-340 F. Once hot, deep fry the battered chicken pieces for about 5-7 minutes, or until fully cooked-through and the outside is golden.
+Set aside to cool and rest on a wire rack for at least 15 minutes.

 • Mix together all the ingredients for the orange sauce.
-Pour the sauce into a large pan or wok and bring to a simmer over medium-heat for about 1 minute to gently heat the aromatics and to dissolve the sugars.
+Pour the sauce into a large pan or wok and bring to a simmer over medium-heat for about one minute to dissolve the sugars.

 • Stirring constantly, pour in the cornstarch slurry and continue to simmer until the sauce has thickened, about 30-60 seconds.